 The primary treatment for glaucoma is eye drops to help lower the eye pressure to a normal level to prevent further damage to the optic nerve and to prevent any further peripheral vision loss.
 Glaucoma requires frequent monitoring to ensure the eye pressure remains at a safe level and that there has been no changes to the peripheral vision or structural integrity of the optic nerve.

-At EyeTech Optometry we have the latest technology for visual fields, optical coherence tomography (OCT) and retinal imaging to accurately diagnosis, treat and monitor glaucoma.
+At EyeTech Optometry, in Frisco Colorado, we have the latest technology for visual fields, optical coherence tomography (OCT) and retinal imaging to accurately diagnosis, treat and monitor glaucoma.

 Dr. Ward and Dr Philpy regularly diagnose and treat eye injuries, infections, inflammations, burning, redness, pain, sensitivity, pink eye and remove foreign bodies from the eye.